unicefuganda/uSurvey/docs/deployment_guide.md

 ####Minimum Requirements

+For development purpose, please see following considerations:

 * uSurvey has been tested on Ubuntu and OS X. However it should run on most Linux machines (since there are no distribution specific dependency).

-* Minimum of 1GB RAM, 1 CPU core, 20GB disk space for setup and testing.
+* Minimum of 1GB RAM, 1 CPU core, 20GB disk space is required for setup and testing.

-* Postgres, redis-server needs to be installed and should be running (all can run on same machine)
+* Postgres and redis-server needs to be installed and should be running (all can run on same machine)

 * It helps to install python-dev, libxml2-dev, libxslt1-dev, zlib1g-dev and libffi-dev (for a debian based system, the command would be *sudo apt-get install python-dev libxml2-dev libxslt1-dev zlib1g-dev libffi-dev*)